BanSheeGun/Learning/Csocreboard/Readme.md

 ##v 1.0
-First to build a famework
+First to build a framework